DaWeish/keystone/roles/base/README.md

 # Base Role
-This role provides several defaults which should be useful in any install
+This role provides several defaults which should be useful in any install.
+It will create a user with the specified name.
+If the user does not exist, it will prompt for a password.

+## Variables Used (default)
+ - hostname
+ - user.name
+ - user.group
+ - user.shell (/bin/bash)
+ - user.uid   (1000)
+ - user.log_dir (log)
+ - journal.max_size (500M)

 ## Changes